Background information

 • Flooding

 In Hampshire and Isle of Wight we work closely with Scottish and Southern Electricity Networks (SSEN) to better understand the risk and what arrangements they have in place to prepare and respond to a widespread electricity loss.
-SSEN have well established plans and procedures to respond to power outages across Hampshire and Isle of wight.
+SSEN have well established plans and procedures to respond to power outages across Hampshire and Isle of Wight.
 Their response will range from management of a local incident to a national level disruption.

 We work closely with SSEN and community groups to develop community emergency plans.
 SSEN has provided funding to community groups, who have supported their plans by purchasing equipment such as generators, sleeping bags and torches.